aheckmann/mongo-replset-test/README.md

     $ sudo mongo test.js --shell

-Once ready, the following is printed to the shell.
+After executing, you'll be dropped into the MongoDB shell.
+Once ready, the following is printed.

     added authentication.
     ready to go.